oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 alt:"SSPR"
 width:"800" %}{: .center-image }

-Configure the Okta tenant so that *Security* > *Authenticators* > *Password* has a rule that allows for password unlock for your application.
+Configure the Okta tenant so that *Security* > *Authenticators* > *Password* has a rule that allows password unlock for your application.

 {% img
 blog/shopping-app-with-node-minio/Unlock.png